unfrm/posts/blog/Deploying-Python-web-apps-with-nginx-and-Gunicorn/Deploying Python web apps with nginx and Gunicorn.md

 	include /etc/nginx/conf.d/*.conf;
 	include /etc/nginx/sites-enabled/*;

-As you can see there is an include statement, it tells nginx to load all configurations located within that locations.
+See, there is an include statement, it tells nginx to load all configurations located within that locations.
 This is a really cool way to keep the basic preferences in nginx.conf, and to use site-enabled for everything else, in cases when it should relate to specific sites rather than the global environment.
 As for the **sites-enabled** itself, it is a directory that contains a symlinks to another directory called **sites-available**.
 I bet you've guessed what logic is used here!
 All your sites are in site-available.
 As soon as your app goes on production and you want to make it visible for everyone, just make a symlink to its config, then put it to sites-enabled - voila, everything works!

-Now let's create a new config inside sites-available:
+Now let's create a new config inside **sites-available**:

 ```
 sudo nano /etc/nginx/sites-available/testapp.conf